BOBANOVIORGANI/solaron-0bab6/content/pages/faq.md

           We are located in Zagreb, capital city of small European country called Croatia.
 The factory itself is located in China but we are here.
-      - question: How is this different from what we have today?
+      - question: Are you shipping internationally?
         answer: >-
           At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a